lanakin/NanoJokes/README.md

 * Factor reusable Android functionality into an Android library
 * Configure a multi project build to compile your libraries and app
 * Use the Gradle App Engine plugin to deploy a backend
-* Configure an integration test suite that runs against the local App Engine development server
+* Configure an integration com.udacity.gradle.builditbigger.test suite that runs against the local App Engine development server

 ## How Do I Complete this Project?